pwvivi/le-yolo/README.md

 ,get the pruning code at https://github.com/VainF/Torch-Pruning

 and then add our improvement code to the project.

-Our improved code will be released after the paper is accepted
+Our improvement code is currently being organized and will be released after the paper is accepted

 ## DATASETS：